realworldocaml/book/book/platform/README.md

 documenting and publishing your own projects.

 The OCaml community has adopted a platform of modern tools to interface it with IDEs such as Visual Studio Code.
-You just need to specify your project metadata and the tools can generate API documentation and also implement adopt modern software engineering practises such as continuous integration (CI) and unit or fuzz testing.
+All you need to do is to specify your project metadata (for example, library dependencies and compiler versions), and the OCaml Platform tools can generate API documentation and also implement adopt modern software engineering practises such as continuous integration (CI) and unit or fuzz testing.